patcharaph/patcharaph/README.md

 🎯 A passionate lifelong learner making a bold career pivot from Finance to AI.
 ________________________________________
 🧭 My Story
 I'm Patchara, age 44, with a background in Food Process Engineering (KMITL, 2003) and an MBA in Financial Management (NIDA, 2008).
 I began my career in factory planning at Nestlé Thailand, then transitioned into finance, serving over 15 years at TSFC Securities as Assistant Vice President, Treasury Department.
-My responsibilities included liquidity management, bond trading, and portfolio analysis.
+My responsibilities included liquidity management, bond trading, and credit facilities provide to Financial institution.

 Driven by a passion for continuous learning, in 2025 I decided to pivot towards technology—specifically Artificial Intelligence and IoT.
 While working full-time, I am now pursuing an online Master’s in AI & IoT at Thammasat University (TUXSA Program), dedicating my free time to building skills in programming, machine learning, and AI applications.
 ________________________________________